fibushj/InterpreterForAssignment/README.md

 # FlightGear Simulator
-An interpreter for a fictive language used to communicate bidirectionally with the FlightGear simulator, running on the same PC.
+An interpreter for a fictive language used to communicate bidirectionally with the FlightGear simulator.
+Example of a possible input to the interpreter:
 ```
 openDataServer 5400 10
 connect 127.0.0.1 5402